 IP Authentication is the fact of linking a sip extension against a set of known IP's.
-Therefore, any call signaled to or from a given IP will be linked to a linked SIP account.
-IP Authentication is needed if you want to configure your PBX as a Class 4 PBX.
+Therefore, any call signalled to or from a given IP will be linked to a linked SIP account.
+IP Authentication is needed (not a must) if you want to configure your PBX as a Class 4 PBX.
 If you want to know more about the difference between Class 4 and Class 5, read the article I published some years ago in this blog.

 So, our scenario is our FusionPBX (pbx-b) is the carrier of another PBX (pbx-a).
 The pbx-a uses pbx-b as a carrier configured without registration (IP authenticated).
 Users register into pbx-a.
 When an outbound call is done, the user signals the authenticate INVITE to pbx-a, then pbx-a forwards the SIP INVITE without authentication.
 Finally, pbx-b forwards the INVITE to the upstream carrier.

-Within FusionPBX WEB GUI go to menu Advanced -> Access Control and create one ACL with a deny default policy.
-Add in that ACL all the known IP's for customer1 tenant.
-Take note of the ACL name, you will need it later.
+Within FusionPBX WEB GUI go to menu Advanced -> Access Control and create/edit the domain ACL.
+Add in that ACL the following rule:

 Edit the pbx1 extension and modify the CIDR field.
 Put all the IP's you now this extension will be using in CIDR format.
 Use a comma to specify more than one.

 You are done.
 In your other PBX configure your FusionPBX as a carrier without registration.
 You may need to restart your freeswitch since the SIP Profiles will need to reapply the ACL.
 And yes, if you were wondering, with this approach you can have some tenants acting as Class 4 PBX and others as Class 5 PBX.

 That is a really good question.
 Let's try to answer it.